They've already built the bunker

 In the sequence of Google Earth historic aerials below, we see the site before construction in 2005, at the beginning of the Big Dig in 2010, and then after it had wrapped up in 2013.
 Notice the two structures that appear south of the East and West Wings.

-If you go and check this out yourself, you will see that the east shed appears sometime before 2007, doubles in size in 2013, and then is gone by the spring of 2016.
-The west shed appears in late 2007, and wraps up around the same time as the Big Dig in 2012.
+If you go and check this out yourself, you will see that the shed on East Executive Avenue appears in late 2007 and wraps up around the same time as the Big Dig in 2012.
+This is the one in the photograph above.
+You will also see a shed on East Executive Avenue.
+This one appears sometime before 2007, doubles in size in 2013, and then is gone by the spring of 2016—i.e. the end of the Obama administration.
 You can also see a lot of utility work going on around the complex, as claimed.
-Now, maybe google is just busted, but I can only find the sketchiest discussions of these shed structures or the general scope of utility work.
+Two large cooling towers appear in the courtyards of the Eisenhower Executive Office Building, which seem related.
+Now, maybe google is just busted, but I can only find the sketchiest discussions of these shed structures or the scope of the extensive utility work that led up to them.

 In the absence of anything else, let's look at aerials more closely.